ember-learn/ember-blog/content/emberjs-native-class-update-2019-edition.md

 This is a bad idea because it makes your class harder to refactor.
 Moving a field around can break your class in unexpected ways, and it might take minute to figure out what's going on.
 Class fields definitely _read_ declaratively, and the fact that they _do_ have an assignment order is actually rather odd in that sense - intuitively, you might expect them to all exist at once, like assigments on an object literal.

 Note that this really only applies to class fields - once you're in a "hook" of some kind, like the `constructor` or `init`, it's safe to start using values.
-This is because moving the constructor around is safe, and functions are pretty easy to reason about locally (usually 😬):
+This is because moving the constructor around is safe, and functions are can be reasoned about locally (usually 😬):

 ```javascript
 // EmberObject based class